Why aren’t people speaking up?

 Another reason people don’t report fraud is because they’re ashamed of being a victim.

-Over a quarter of all the people we spoke to said they’d be embarrassed to tell anyone – including family, friends and the authorities – that they’d been the victim of a financial scam.
-Action Fraud also reported that sometimes people are too embarrassed to report that they fell for a scam 2.
+Almost one in three of the people we spoke to said they’d be embarrassed to tell anyone – including family, friends and the authorities – that they’d been the victim of a financial scam.
+Action Fraud also reported that sometimes people are too embarrassed to report that they fell for a scam Footnote 1.

 But it’s important to remember, there’s no shame in it.

-Peter said “these fraudsters are surprisingly professional and convincing.”
-In fact, 78% of people we spoke to said the fraudsters pretended to be from a company they already deal with – making their crimes even more difficult to spot.
+Fraudsters are surprisingly professional and convincing.
+In fact 85% of people we spoke to said the fraudsters pretended to be from a company they already deal with – making their crimes even more difficult to spot.

 These criminals take advantage when we’re at our most vulnerable.
 So it’s important that we fight back – and reporting them is the way to do this.